 Step 1: Remove the Gunk

-The chances of the pimple reappearing are high if there is even a slightest amount of gunk left in the pores.
-If the popped pimple feels tender when you press it gently, it means there is still some gunk left.
+The chances of the pimple reappearing are high if there is even a slightest amount of gunk left in the pore.
+If the popped pimple feels tender when you press it gently, there is likely still some gunk left.

 Step 2: Apply Ice

-Step 3: Put Gentle Pressure
+Step 3: Apply Gentle Pressure

 Step 4: Give Your Skin Rest

-Step 6: Optional – Take Medication
+Step 5: Optional – Take Medication

-Step 7: Apply Antibiotic
+Step 6: Apply Antibiotic Cream

-Step 8: Keep it Clean
+Step 7: Keep it Clean

 Care Tips to Prevent a Popped Pimple from Scarring and Returning

 Your job isn’t done after popping the pimple and keeping it clean for a day.
 It is important to take good care of the affected area to avoid scarring and ensuring the pimple doesn’t return.
-Here are some care tips you can follow:
+Here are some tips you can follow:

 Use a Toner

-Use a Quick Black Tea Bag “Mask”
+Apply a Quick Black Tea Bag “Mask”